Cook Islands: Language

 The languages of the Cook Islands include English, Cook Islands Māori (or "Rarotongan"), and Pukapukan.
-Dialects of Cook Islands Maori include Penrhyn; Rakahanga-Manihiki; the Ngaputoru dialect of Atiu, Mitiaro, and Mauke; the Aitutaki dialect; and the Mangaian dialect.
-Cook Islands Maori and its dialectic variants are closely related to both Tahitian and to New Zealand Māori.
+Dialects of Cook Islands Māori include Penrhyn; Rakahanga-Manihiki; the Ngaputoru dialect of Atiu, Mitiaro, and Mauke; the Aitutaki dialect; and the Mangaian dialect.
+Cook Islands Māori and its dialectic variants are closely related to both Tahitian and to New Zealand Māori.
 Pukapukan is considered closely related to the Samoan language.
-English and Cook Islands Māori are official languages of the Cook Islands; per the Te Reo Maori Act.
+English and Cook Islands Māori are official languages of the Cook Islands, per the Te Reo Maori Act.
 The legal definition of Cook Islands Māori includes Pukapukan.